-Company is serving grocery stores, electrical goods stores, laundries and bakeries on per order basis in and areas near Bengaluru.
+A company is serving grocery stores, electrical goods stores, laundries and bakeries on per order basis in and areas near Bengaluru.

-Opinio also have apps registered on Apple and Google playstore to track the deliveries.
+Opinio also have apps registered on Apple and Google play store to track the deliveries.
 They give merchants Opinio App from where they can book delivery boy (Which they called us pilot), he picks up the order and do the delivery.

 They also have kept the pricing model pretty simple to enable customers to reduce costs on their delivery model.
 They have adopted per order/per km pricing model which doesn’t incur any additional or fixed costs per order.